js-bits/enumerate/README.md

 # Easy to use, Symbol-based enum implementation

-Just list values you need and `enumerate` tag function will create an object with corresponding keys and unique values for your convenience.
+Just list keys you need and `enumerate` tag function will create an object with corresponding properties and unique values for your convenience.

 ## Installation